This page lists all core governance, technical, and risk terms alphabetically for fast reference.

 Retention Rule | The specific, auditable instruction for when data must be deleted. |

-RoPA (Record of Processing Activities) | A mandated inventory of what data you have, why you have it (purpose), and where it lives.
-In practice: Your master spreadsheet or data catalog listing every data flow. |
+RoPA (Record of Processing Activities) | A mandated inventory under GDPR Article 30 for organizations established in the EU, or processing EU personal data at scale, documenting what data you have, why you have it (purpose), and where it lives.
+In practice: Your master spreadsheet or data catalog listing every data flow.
+Jurisdictional note: Not explicitly required under U.S. federal law, but commonly adopted as a baseline governance artifact in global and enterprise privacy programs. |

 Superadmin / Privileged Access | Accounts with the power to modify system security, accounts, or configurations.
 In practice: These are the primary targets of attackers and require the most stringent controls. |